astrotars/the-stream-swiftui/README.md

 ![](images/dolby-applications.png)

 If you already have an app ("my first app") click into it.
-If you don't create an app by hitting "Add New App".
-Now we can grab our API key and secret for our application.
+If you don't, create an app by hitting "Add New App".
+Now grab the API key and secret for our application.
 The keys we need are under the "Interactivity APIs" section. :

 ![](images/dolby-keys.png)